• Menu

 Meals: Breakfast, Lunch, Dinner

-After a wonderful breakfast at our ryad, we’ll start the drive to Fes.
+After a wonderful breakfast at our hotel, we’ll start the drive to Fes.
 Along the way, we’ll stop at Nzala Women’s Cooperative for a bread-making workshop.
 It’s here in the tiny town of N’zalat Bni Amar (pop.
 2,000) that these women have also started an embroidery cooperative to help bring income to their families and to the village.
 We’ll have an amazing homemade lunch with them and learn all about their projects.

 We’ll then drive to Fes and check in to our hotel.
 (Total drive time is about five hours from Chefchaouen to Fes.)

-You might also take advantage of the hotel’s spa for a massage or hammam or soak in the hot tub.
+You may have some time to rest in the late afternoon or take advantage of the hotel’s spa for a massage or hammam or soak in the hot tub.

 Day 5 – Fes